aquesidilly/Movie-App/readme.md

 # Project 4 - Movie-App

 ##### What does it do and what need does it fulfil?
 This project uses skills learnt to build a Flask Website that uses a Mongo backend.
 It is for people to view recipes, register as users and create, update and delete their own recipes.
 Users can also search for recipes that contain for the searched word in its tags, title or ingredients.
-The project can be viewed [https://recipe-glut.herokuapp.com/](https://recipe-glut.herokuapp.com/)
+The project can be viewed [https://.herokuapp.com/](https://.herokuapp.com/)

 ##### Functionality of project
-The Website is fully responsive and uses Mongo DB to hold users collection and a recipes collection.
-The user is able to register and login and view recipes.
-Logged in users are able to Create, update (edit) and delete their own recipes.
-Any user (logged in or not) can search for recipes using the search box.
+The Website is fully responsive and uses Mongo DB to hold users collection and a movie-app collection.
+The user is able to register and login and view movies.
+Logged in users are able to Create, update (edit) and delete their own movies.
+Any user (logged in or not) can search for movies using the search box.
 A user can also log out.

-The recipes page shows all recipes in order of the amount of views each recipe has.
-The recipes are paginated.
+The movies page shows all movies in order of the amount of views each movie has.
+The movies are paginated.
 This pagination is done the proper way, that is by the database.
 I have not done it the easy/wrong way which is to use jQuery as if there was 5,000 recipes it would load all of them in one time and would not be fast and affect the user-experience.

-Each recipe on the recipes page can be clicked onto and that will load the single recipe page which shows the entire entry.
-If the user created the recipe on this page they will be able to edit and delete the recipe.
+Each movie on the recipes page can be clicked onto and that will load the single movie page which shows the entire entry.
+If the user created the recipe on this page they will be able to edit and delete the movie.

-The add recipe allows the logged in user to create a recipe and enter it onto the database.
+The add movie allows the logged in user to create a movie and enter it onto the database.

 ##### Technologies Used